 It’s not tools, processes, or platforms that help great organizations get ahead of the pack.
 It’s people.
 Having the best people involves recognizing talent and developing it over time.
 That can’t be done without performance management.
 It’ll help your team members understand their objectives and what’s expected of them, and improve their relationship with you — their manager.

-However the key is to implement it properly.
-If you’ve never used performance management with your team before, start by making sure everyone understands how it works and what’s in it for them.
-By letting them know its a win-win situation, you’ll minimize the potential that they’ll get defensive or dislike the process.
+The key is to implement it properly.
+If you’ve never used performance management with your team before, start by making sure everyone understands how it works and what they’ll get out of it.
+By showing them why it’s a win-win situation, you’ll minimize the chances that they get defensive or dislike the process.
 Consider inviting your team to participate in deciding how their performance will be assessed — people tend to support what they help create!

-Meet with each employee to discuss which results and behaviours you expect them to demonstrate.
+Performance management starts with meeting with each employee to discuss which results and behaviors are expected of them.
+Don’t list off what you want and expect your team members to quietly obey.
+Instead, ask your employee to participate in deciding what is realistic for them to achieve.
 Be as specific as possible to ensure everyone is on the same page.
-This avoids an “I didn’t know I was supposed to do that” situation in a few months.
-Don’t listoff what you want and expect your team members to quietly obey.
-Instead, ask your employee to participate in deciding what is realistic for her to achieve.
+This avoids an “I didn’t know I was supposed to do that” situation a few months down the line.

 Specify what you expect the employee to deliver.
 Be sure to clarify: